tars/tars/README.md

 Icon-font is good idea, but not for all images.
 There are a lot of problems with smoothing in different operation system (ms windows for example).

 So, SVG and png.
 It's clear about svg, just use.
 But there are some problems with png.
 What will we do with displays with 2 or 3 dppx (192dpi or 288dpi)?
-You can read about dpi and dppx [here](http://stackoverflow.com/questions/21971331/what-is-dots-per-css-inch-and-dots-per-physical-inch)
+You can read about dpi and dppx [here](http://stackoverflow.com/questions/21971331/what-is-dots-per-css-inch-and-dots-per-physical-inch) And of course you have to read about it [here](http://www.w3.org/TR/css3-values/#absolute-lengths)

 You have to have png images in 4 resolutions (It's for all type of displays): 96dpi (1dppx), 144dpi (1.5dppx), 192dpi (2dppx) and 288dpi (3dppx).
-Of course, you can use only 96dpi with 144dpi images, but it'll be bad for high resolution displays.
+Of course, you can use only 96dpi images, but it'll be bad for high resolution displays.
+What does it mean, image in resolution 144dpi?
+It means, that you need to do a picture larger in 1,5 times, than regular picture.
+So, 192 — 2 times, and 288 — 3 times larger.
+Really simple.
+Then take a retina display with dppx = 2.
+Our image with 192dpi will be small like 96dpi image, but have 2 pixels on each 1 real pixel, so, image will be much sharper.

 So, practise!